mayan-finance/react-native-scaffold/README.md

         [authorizeSession],
       );
     ```
-    - For swaps from EVM to Solana, use [swapFromEVM](https://github.com/mayan-finance/swap-sdk#swap-from-evm).
+    - To swap from EVM to Solana, use [swapFromEvm](https://github.com/mayan-finance/swap-sdk#swap-from-evm).
 For ERC20 tokens make sure user has approved the token transfer before calling this function.